Database normalization: Normal forms

 Codd introduced the concept of normalization and what is now known as the first normal form (1NF) in 1970.
 Codd went on to define the second normal form (2NF) and third normal form (3NF) in 1971, and Codd and Raymond F. Boyce defined the Boyce–Codd normal form (BCNF) in 1974.

+Ronald Fagin introduced the fourth normal form (4NF) in 1977 and the fifth normal form (5NF) in 1979.
+Christopher J. Date introduced the sixth normal form (6NF) in 2003.

 Informally, a relational database relation is often described as "normalized" if it meets third normal form.
 Most 3NF relations are free of insertion, updation, and deletion anomalies.

 The normal forms (from least normalized to most normalized) are:

-Example of a step by step normalization
+Example of a step-by-step normalization

 Normalization is a database design technique, which is used to design a relational database table up to higher normal form.
 The process is progressive, and a higher level of database normalization cannot be achieved unless the previous levels have been satisfied.

-That means that, having data in unnormalized form (the least normalized) and aiming to achieve the highest level of normalization, the first step would be to ensure compliance to first normal form, the second step would be to ensure second normal form is satisfied, and so forth in order mentioned above, until the data conform to sixth normal form.
+That means that, having data in unnormalized form (the least normalized) and aiming to achieve the highest level of normalization, the first step would be to ensure compliance to first normal form, the second step would be to ensure second normal form is satisfied, and so forth in order mentioned above, until the data conforms to sixth normal form.

-However, it is worth noting that normal forms beyond 4NF are mainly of academic interest, as the problems they exist to solve rarely appear in practice.
+However, normal forms beyond 4NF are mainly of academic interest, as the problems they exist to solve rarely appear in practice.

-The data in the following example were intentionally designed to contradict most of the normal forms.
-In real life, it is quite possible to be able to skip some of the normalization steps because the table doesn't contain anything contradicting the given normal form.
-It also commonly occurs that fixing a violation of one normal form also fixes a violation of a higher normal form in the process.
-Also one table has been chosen for normalization at each step, meaning that at the end of this example process, there might still be some tables not satisfying the highest normal form.
+The data in the following example was intentionally designed to contradict most of the normal forms.
+In practice it is often possible to skip some of the normalization steps because the data is already normalized to some extent.
+Fixing a violation of one normal form also often fixes a violation of a higher normal form.
+In the example, one table has been chosen for normalization at each step, meaning that at the end, some tables might not be sufficiently normalized.

 Initial data

 Let a database table exist with the following structure:

-For this example, it is assumed that each book has only one author.
+For this example it is assumed that each book has only one author.

-As a prerequisite to conform to the relational model, a table must have a primary key, which uniquely identifies a row.
-Two books could have the same title, but an ISBN uniquely identifies a book, so it can be used as the primary key:
+A table that conforms to the relational model has a primary key which uniquely identifies a row.
+In our example, the primary key is a composite key of {Title, Format} (indicated by the underlining):